chanhosuh/chanhosuh.github.io-src/content/12_coins_problem.md

 encoding scheme that codes the starting state of the system into a three letter codeword in the alphabet {O, L, R}.
 "O" means the two sides balance, "L" means the left side is heavier, and "R" means the right side is heavier.
+Examples of codewords are then ORL, LLR, ROO.

 As we noted before, there are 27 possible codewords.
-In order to find a solution the problem, we must be able to invert the encoding ("decode uniquely") to obtain the starting state.
-Invertibility imposes conditions.
-For example, if two coins are always either off the scale or on the same side of a scale, there is no way to distinguish the states where one coin is fake from the other being fake.
-In other words, in order to distinguish each starting state from another, we need to make sure no two coins follow each other around in our placement of the coins.
+In order for the problem to have a solution, we must be able to invert the encoding ("decode uniquely") to obtain the starting state.

-In fact we need more than that.
-We need to make sure no two coins mirror each other's movements; if two coins are always on opposite sides of one another, there is no way to distinguish which is the fake, as we don't know if the fake is heavy or light.

-The code we are constructing uses the alphabet { O, R, L } with each word being three letters, i.e. ORL, LLR, ROO...

-The code must satisfy the following four conditions:

-    1. It does not contain OOO
-    2. It does not contain a pair of words that are reflections of each other, e.g. LRR is the reflection of RLL, OLO is the reflection of ORO, etc.
-    3. For each position 1-3, there are equal numbers of L's and R's.

-Any such code determines a method of placing coins on the scales in the three weighings: we assign a coin to each codeword, e.g. coin #1 assigned to ORR.

-The letters give the location of the coin for each weighing:
-    - O means "off the scale"
-    - L means "on the left side of the scale"
-    - R means "on the right side of the scale"

-So coin #1 will be off the scale, then on the left side, and finally on the right side for the three weighings.

-The above conditions on the code then imply that our placement method satisfies the following:
+For example, we might get OLL as a resulting codeword of the weighing process.
+This means the first weighing balanced the sides.
+In particular, the fake coin is off the scale.
+The second weighing pushed down the left side.
+This means that (assuming the fake is heavier) the fake coin was on the left side of the scale.
+The last weighing did the same, so the fake coin was again on the left side.
+If the fake is lighter, then the conclusion is it was on the right sides for the last two weighings.

+Whether the fake is heavier or lighter, it's clear the three weighings give a codeword which then corresponds exactly to a fake coin which was placed according to the codeword (or its reflection).
+Can there be another coin that "shadows" the fake coin, or "mirrors" it?
+Nope, not if our solution actually works, because then we wouldn't be able to deduce which coin is fake!

+Thus if we have the entire set of resulting codewords for a working solution, that tells us the solution itself!
+Each codeword tells us where to place a corresponding coin on each weighing.
+That corresponding coin is the one that is revealed as fake if the codeword were to result.

+After thinking very carefully, it is clear we need to have the
+following:

     1. Every coin is placed on the scale for at least one weighing.